 Sometimes, the improper setting of system setup may make the system malfunction.
 In this case, turn off the power and disconnect the external battery.
-Then place a jumper on JP7 (1-2) for a while.
+Then place a jumper on JP11 for a while.
 The internal CMOS status register will be cleared.
 Then remove the jumper and turn on the power.
 The BIOS finds the CMOS status register is reset and regards the setup information as invalid.
 So it will prompt you to correct the information.
-In normal operation, JP7 place in (2-3).